CAÑO NEGRO LODGE

-Fishing-Shooting Combo: 3 DAYS FISHING/3 DAYS SHOOTING – $5495 (air charter to fishing area included).
-This sequence is: fly to the fishing lodge, fish the arrival afternoon, then two full days, then again the departure morning, then fly to the shooting lodge after lunch, arrive and shoot that afternoon, then two full days, then again the departure morning, returning to Santa Cruz after lunch, via ground transfer.
+This sequence is: fly to the fishing lodge, fish mid-morning and afternoon on arrival, then two full days, and depart for the shooting lodge after breakfast.
+Then fly to the shooting lodge for lunch and shoot that afternoon, then two full days, then again the departure morning, returning to Santa Cruz after lunch, via ground transfer.

-Included: All meals in the shooting/fishing areas, accommodations, airport transfers, soft drinks, local liquors, beer and wine, laundry service, shotgun cleaning, guides, boats, all local permits, and the round-trip air charter to and from the fishing area.
+All meals in the shooting/fishing areas, accommodations, airport transfers, soft drinks, local liquors, beer and wine, laundry service, shotgun cleaning, guides, boats, conventional fishing tackle (baitcasting and spinning rods and reels), all local permits, and the round-trip air charter to and from the fishing area.

-Not Included: Commercial air travel, airport taxes (approx. $25), Bolivian visa (currently $160), shells at $14/box for 12 and 20 gauge, $15/box for 28 gauge and $16/box for .410 gauge (subject to change), gun rental ($65/day), gratuities to bird boys and lodge staff or fishing guides and fishing camp staff, lures and tackle, items of a personal nature (such as phone calls), and hotel or meals in Santa Cruz (as required by itinerary).
-If you choose to bring guns, there is a gun clearance fee of $50/gun.
+Commercial air travel, Bolivian visa (currently $160), shells at $15/box for 12 and 20 gauge and $16/box for 28 gauge (subject to change), gun rental ($65/day), gratuities to bird boys and lodge staff or fishing guides and fishing camp staff, lures and tackle, fly fishing tackle and flies, items of a personal nature (such as phone calls), and hotel or meals in Santa Cruz (as required by itinerary).
+If you choose to bring guns, there is a gun permit fee of $200.